arschmitz/tb-tools/README.md

 - [try](#try)
 - [update](#update)

-## Example Workflow
+## Example Development Workflow

 1. Start work on a new bug run `tb create` and follow prompt
+2. Build and open thunderbird `tb run`
-2. Make changes until ready to commit
+3. Make changes until ready to commit
-3. run lint `tb lint`
+4. run lint `tb lint`
-4. run tests based on your changes `tb test`
+5. run tests based on your changes `tb test`
-5. Commit changes `tb commit` and follow prompt to generate commit message.
+6. Commit changes `tb commit` and follow prompt to generate commit message.
-6. Make more changes
+7. Make more changes
-7. Add changes to your commit `tb amend` selcting new files to add
+8. Add changes to your commit `tb amend` selcting new files to add
-8. When ready to submit patches to phabricator lint changes, run tests based on changes, push a try run and submit unsubmited comments in phabricator `tb submit`
+9. When ready to submit patches to phabricator lint changes, run tests based on changes, push a try run and submit unsubmited comments in phabricator `tb submit`

+## Sheriff Duty

+The land command is your all in one tool for handling pushes in thunderbird.
+This command integrates with both bugzilla and phabricator to form an all in one solution.
+Just run the land command and tb-tools will check for rust changes and any accompanying patches.
+Then pulls all bugs marked for checkin and guide you through the process of landing them 1 at a time including viewing and updating the associated bugs and patches.
+If run with sanity enabled it will run linting and a build at the end before pushing to comm-central.
+For detailed workflow and documentation see the land command below.

 ### amend
 ---